 Computer Space (arcade) 1971

-First video game with sound, first mass produces commercially sold game, first arcade game with tv screen, first standart arcade game
+First electronic video game with sound, first mass produced commercially sold game, first arcade game with TV screen, first standart

 Arcade system: unique (74-series TTL chips)

 Review - New-York times, October 25, 1981 By Aaron Latham

 "The games are popular,'' says Nolan K. Bushnell, 38, the creator one of the first coin-operated video game, ''because they represent the leading edge of what everyone knows is going to happen.
 Man is going to be dealing with the computer as much as with any other part of the civilization in the future.
 But man has a love-hate affair with the computer.
 The games are a search for mastery - or a sense of mastery - over the computer.
 This is what people are subliminally dealing with when they play the games.''

 Bushnell had the video-game idea while he was still an engineering student at the University of Utah, but he didn't get around to developing it until 1969. ''I started designing a game in my daughter's bedroom,'' Bushnell says. ''I kicked her out, doubled her up with my other daughter.''

 After working all day as a research engineer for Ampex, the company best known for making recording tape, Bushnell would return to his small tract house in Santa Clara, Calif., and work on his game.
 He finished drawing up plans for the world's first video game one morning at 4 in his daughter's bedroom.
 Mike Blanchet grew up in suburban Far Hills, N.J., with a computer in his bedroom.
 His father was the head of the math department in a neighboring high school.
 Under his guidance, the high school bought a bulky old Hewlett-Packard computer.
 When school was out in the summer, the head of the math department took the computer home with him.
 He stored it in his son's room.